ClonyPDF home

 For children between one and seventeen years old, the standard adult hair compliance rules apply in full.
 For girls with long hair, ensure the hair is tied back or positioned so it does not fall across the face in the captured image.
 For very young children with fine hair that tends to fall forward, a gentle tuck behind the ear before taking the photo is the simplest fix.

 Child passport photos often fail for the same hair reasons as adult photos — with the added complication that children are less likely to hold still, increasing the chance of hair catching mid-movement.
 Take multiple shots and check each one before selecting.
+Our baby passport photo at home guide covers positioning, lighting and timing technique for infants and toddlers in full.

 Rule Severity: Will Hair Actually Reject My Photo?